asui1/Ambiguous-Pronouns---Linear-Regression/README.md

+For the project I used GAP coreference dataset and description of GAP dataset is at below. two names of file snippet and page refers to whether it has access to link of original text.
+Page is one with access. hw5.py and hw5_page are files generating numbers for sentences and save them as snippet.csv and page.csv.

+linearregression.py is for getting linear regression constants and they are already in CS372_HW5_code_20160632.py

+hw5_final and CS372_HW5_code_20160632.py generate prediction and save it as .tsv files.

+TO see grading you can run gap_scorer.py

 # GAP Coreference Dataset

 GAP is a gender-balanced dataset containing 8,908 coreference-labeled pairs of (ambiguous pronoun, antecedent name), sampled from Wikipedia and released by [Google AI Language](https://ai.google/research/teams/language/) for the evaluation of coreference resolution in practical applications.